eclipse/buildship/docs/development/Setup.md

 ### 1. Install Oomph

 The latest version of Oomph is available at the [project's wiki page](https://wiki.eclipse.org/Eclipse_Oomph_Installer).
 Download and extract the binary that matches your environment.
 When you start Oomph, click the Advanced Mode icon.
 You should then see the screen below.
-Select _Eclipse Platform_ to install the minimum set of plugins for the IDE.
+Select _Eclipse IDE for Eclipse committers_.
 Check if the _VM_ and the _Bundle pool_ have proper values.
 Then click _Next_.

 ![Oomph initial screen](oomph/install-1.png)